This post may contain affiliate links.We may earn little commission or products from the companies mentioned in this post.

 The simple question to ask yourself is why do I want to start budgeting?
-Be it to save more money or pay off debt or to become better at using your money.
-The overall reason is to have a better management of our finances regardless of the size of our income.
+Be it to save more money or pay off debt or become better at using your money.
+The overall reason is to have better management of our finances regardless of the size of our income.

 2. Create a budget with all your money

 Budgeting involves your income and when you don’t budget with all of it your budget will not be effective.
-These means including every little thing you plan to do as long as some cents will be used.
+This means including every little thing you plan to do as long as some cents will be used.

 One benefit of budgeting as we have clearly stated from the beginning is that it helps you be in control of your income.
 It helps you know what you can cut down, can or can’t afford.
-Hence, even if you feel that coffee doesn’t cost much everyday include it in your budget.
+Hence, even if you feel that coffee doesn’t cost much every day include it in your budget.
 You will come to see how much it cost you monthly and you might see that it is costing you a lot.